『TELLING OUR STORY Atlanta Business League Podcasts』のカバーアート

 このコンテンツについて

 Successful African American business and professional people in Atlanta, GA share stories about their lives and explain how their careers evolved based on the choices they made.
 Two different podcast series are part of this broadcast.
 LESSONS from LEADERS allows individuals to talk about their achievements.
 ABL DUOs interviews two professionals about one topic.
-All episodes started as part of the Atlanta Business League's official 90th anniversary celebration in 2023.
+This series started in 2023 as part of the Atlanta Business League's official 90th anniversary celebration.
 The new season began in 2025.

 © 2025 TELLING OUR STORY Atlanta Business League Podcasts